Ernest Guinness

 Arthur Ernest Guinness (2 November 1876 – 22 March 1949) was an Irish engineer and a senior member of the Guinness family.
-He usually went by the name of Ernest.

 Family

-Ernest was the second son of brewing magnate Edward Guinness, 1st Earl of Iveagh and his wife Adelaide.
+Guinness was the second son of brewing magnate Edward Guinness, 1st Earl of Iveagh, and his wife Adelaide.
 On 15 July 1903 he married Marie Clothilde Russell, the daughter of Sir George Russell, 4th Baronet, and his wife Charlotte.
 Ernest and Marie Clothilde had: